-While the Motorola One Action will ship with Android 9 Pie, Motorola has decided to forgo Android One software for the North American configuration.
+While the Motorola One Action ships with Android 9 Pie, Motorola has decided to forgo Android One software for the North American configuration.
 (The device Motorola supplied us to photograph was a European model, which is why it has an Android One logo on the back.)
-For this reason, the phone will only see one major software update during its lifespan, to Android Q, likely sometime next year.
+For this reason, the phone will only see one major software update during its lifespan, to Android 10, likely sometime in 2020.
 It also probably won’t receive security updates on the same monthly basis as Android One devices do.

 |Display||6.3-inch LCD (2520x1080)|